 - By submitting their entry the entrant undertakes and warrants that the entry will consist of his or her own original work and will not infringe the intellectual property rights of anyone.
 If a third party’s material is used, such lyrics of a song, the entrant will secure the necessary permission and will provide it to Quercus on request.
 The entrant further warrants that their entry will not contain any material which is defamatory, private or confidential or which is unlawful in any way.
 Any entry in breach of this clause will be disqualified from being considered for the shortlist or by the judges.

 - Entries must be submitted by post to the following address: Psychologies Competition, Quercus, Carmelite House, 50 Victoria Embankment, London EC4Y 0DZ, UK.
 Entries may only be submitted between 12 a.m.
-BST on the X of X and 11:59 p.m.
-BST on the X of X. Any entries received outside these specified times and dates and any entries that do not meet the requirements of these Terms and Conditions will not be eligible for entry to the competition.
+BST on the 14th of July 2017 and 11:59 p.m.
+BST on the 6th of October 2017.
+Any entries received outside these specified times and dates and any entries that do not meet the requirements of these Terms and Conditions will not be eligible for entry to the competition.

 - The names of the shortlisted entrants will be announced on 1st December 2017 in Psychologies print magazine.
 The entrants will be informed via email.
 Their names may also be publicised in other media or on social media sites.